 - Black boxes record the hours the drivers are moving, which allows authorities to identify discrepancies when logs have been falsified to more for more extended periods than the law allows.

 - Data is collected that reveals how well the truck itself has performed as well as how the driver has treated his or her truck.
 Engine RPM, brake application, and even seat belt usage are all recorded, and this data can pinpoint whether the truck was maintained properly, whether a defect caused an accident and if the driver improperly operated the vehicle.

 - In the event of an accident, the Electronic Control Module records the speed traveled at the time of impact, when the brakes were applied, the deployment of the airbag and the force exerted at the point of impact.
 This data is everything an accident reconstruction specialist would need to recreate the scene and conditions of the accident.

 Preserving Black Box Evidence is a Challenge

-Commercial trucking companies are completely aware of how damaging the data recorded on their black boxes can be.
+Commercial trucking companies are entirely aware of how damaging the data recorded on their black boxes can be.
 Imagine what type of case you could make if a black box reveals that the driver consistently violated hours of service requirements or that the truck was in a decrepit condition at the time of an accident.

-Many states still deem this information as the property of the trucking companies but a restraining order can be filed with the court that prohibits the destruction of the information due to its value in a pending investigation.
+Many states still deem this information as the property of the trucking companies, but a restraining order can be filed with the court that prohibits the destruction of the data due to its value in a pending investigation.

-The Rosenfeld Injury Lawyers have access to specialists in accident reconstruction that are able to piece together the data collected from black boxes as well as evidence found at the scene of a truck accident so that you have the greatest chance of successfully proving negligence in your truck accident case.
+The Rosenfeld Injury Lawyers LLC have access to specialists in accident reconstruction that can piece together the data collected from black boxes as well as evidence found at the scene of a truck accident so that you have the best chance of successfully proving negligence in your truck accident case.

-Our attorneys only collect payment upon the agreement of a settlement or a judgment in your favor.
-If we are unable to collect compensation on your behalf, our services will be free of charge.
+Our attorneys only collect payment upon the agreement of a settlement or judgment award in your favor.
+If we are unable to obtain compensation on your behalf, our services will be free of charge.